huyaoyu/Tutorial2020_Stereo/README.md

 5. Go to /Correlation.
 6. Run `python3 LocalTest.py`.

 Similar to 3D cost volume exercise, `LocalTest.py` reads in `Cases.json` file and process all the enabled cases.
 Disparity error map and 3D point cloud will be generated if associated ground truth data or camera parameters are available.
+The color maps are the same with the PSMNU exercise.

 # References
 <a id="PSMNet">[1]</a> Chang, Jia-Ren, and Yong-Sheng Chen.
 "Pyramid stereo matching network."
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 5410-5418.
 2018.